 A good employer is one who is there to help their employees reach their goals even if that means they may someday leave the company.
 However, if you want to improve employee engagement, you need to show your employees that you are there to help them.
 For all you know, they would not even leave the company when they realise that the company cares for them.

-It may seemed like a silly idea at first but there is something to gain from holding an awards ceremony as it can be a great time for you and your employees to get together and celebrate a year’s worth of achievements.
+It may seem like a crazy idea at first, however there is something to gain from holding an awards ceremony as it can be a great time for you and your employees to get together and celebrate a year’s worth of achievements.

 Make your awards ceremony a hit by catering some food, play some simple music for entertainment or you could just book a restaurant.
 Whatever the plan is, remember to be creative with the awards categories!